LH-Deception: Simulating and Understanding LLM Deceptive Behaviors in Long-Horizon Interactions: Related Work

-\textbf{Long-horizon and multi-turn LLM evaluation.} Multi-turn evaluations consistently show that single-turn accuracy fails to predict robustness in sustained interactions \citep{wang_mint_2023, lee_evaluating_2024,zhou-etal-2025-socialeval}.
-Benchmarks on long-horizon reasoning show persistent error propagation and difficulty with dependencies \citep{paglieri_balrog_2024, wang_odysseybench_2025,zhang2024seeker}, while surveys highlight gaps around compliance and enterprise-specific challenges \citep{kwan_mt-eval_2024, mohammadi_evaluation_2025}.
+\textbf{Long-horizon and multi-turn LLM evaluation.} Multi-turn evaluations consistently show that single-turn accuracy fails to predict robustness in sustained interactions~\citep{wang_mint_2023, lee_evaluating_2024,zhou-etal-2025-socialeval,li2024evocodebench}.
+Benchmarks on long-horizon reasoning show persistent error propagation and difficulty with dependencies~\citep{paglieri_balrog_2024, wang_odysseybench_2025,zhang2024seeker,zhang2025deep}, while surveys highlight gaps around compliance and enterprise-specific challenges~\citep{kwan_mt-eval_2024, mohammadi_evaluation_2025}.
 These contributions sharpen our understanding of multi-turn degradation, but do not capture how managerial assessment shifts over time.
 We address this by tracking long-horizon interaction with evolving states of trust level, work satisfaction, and relational comfort to capture the emotional dynamics of the collaboration.

-\textbf{Workplace AI simulation and evaluation.} Recent frameworks embed LLMs in workplace-like tasks, from sandbox environments with diverse databases and tools \citep{styles_workbench_2024,li2024evocodebench} to cross-departmental professional settings with simulated colleagues \citep{xu_theagentcompany_2025}, to dual-control customer service scenarios where both agents and users actively manipulate shared environments through tool interactions \citep{yao_-bench_2024}.
-While these frameworks advance long-horizon and interaction evaluation, they primarily focus on short multi-turn episodes around micro-tasks, without capturing interdependent project sequences or workplace pressures that unfold over time.
-Moreover, existing frameworks often simulate ``user" agents in a simplified way, without modeling the psychological states of real users or the evolving dynamics of collaboration, which have been emphasized as critical factors in organizational behavior and human-AI interaction research \citep{glikson2020human,judge_job_2001,jarrahi2018artificial}.
-Additionally, these works primarily focus on task-based performance (such as pass@k), overlooking pressure-sensitive behaviors such as strategic deception and long-term relational dynamics.
+\textbf{Workplace AI simulation and evaluation.} Recent frameworks embed LLMs in workplace-like tasks, from sandbox environments with diverse databases and tools~\citep{styles_workbench_2024,li2024evocodebench} to cross-departmental professional settings with simulated colleagues~\citep{xu_theagentcompany_2025}, to dual-control customer service scenarios~\citep{yao_-bench_2024}.
+While these frameworks advance interaction evaluation, they primarily focus on short multi-turn episodes around micro-tasks, without capturing interdependent project sequences or workplace pressures that unfold over time.
+Moreover, existing frameworks often simulate ``user" agents in a simplified way, without modeling the psychological states of real users or the evolving dynamics of collaboration~\citep{glikson2020human,judge_job_2001,jarrahi2018artificial}.
+Additionally, these works primarily focus on task-based performance (such as pass@k), overlooking pressure-sensitive behaviors such as strategic deception.